 Trees and shrubs can provide a flush of pollen and nectar early in the season before other plants have a chance to emerge.
 They should be a part of almost every yard.
 Grass lawns offer no shelter and no food to pollinators.
 In contrast, trees and shrubs offer both food and shelter, creating a microclimate and safe haven of relatively undisturbed habitat.

-You want to have a mix of flowers with early, mid-season and late season bloom to provide food throughout the year.
+You want to have a mix of flowering plants to provide food throughout the year.
 The University of Maine Cooperative Extension offers some suggestions for bee friendly plants:

 Early-season Bee Nectar Plants